johnnycashpersonal/juck-stack/docs/HOWTO-bitfields.md

 Although we are assuming 32-bit integers, Python actually uses an unusual representation of integers to efficiently support integers of any size.
 This variable length representation makes sign extension a little bit tricky.
-I will provide it for you:
+I will provide it for you.

 ```python
 def sign_extend(field: int, width: int) -> int: